Glycocystis: Taxonomy and naming

-Glycocystis beckeri was first formally described in 1859 by Ferdinand von Mueller in Fragmenta phytographiae Australiae as Eremophila beckeri from a specimen collected by George Maxwell in rocky hills near to the Phillips River.
+Glycocystis beckeri was first formally described in 1859 by Ferdinand von Mueller who gave it the name Eremophila beckeri in Fragmenta phytographiae Australiae from a specimen collected by George Maxwell in rocky hills near the Phillips River.
 The genus name (Glycocystis) is from the Ancient Greek words γλυκύς (glykýs) meaning "sweet" and κύστις (kýstis) meaning "a cyst" or "bladder" referring to the sweet smelling resin produced by the glands on many parts of this species.
 The specific epithet (beckeri) honours the artist, naturalist and explorer Ludwig Becker.

 Distribution and habitat

 Glycocystis beckeri occurs near Ravensthorpe in the Esperance Plains and Mallee biogeographic regions.
 It grows in pebbly clay loam.

 Ecology

 It has been suggested that the production of large amounts of sweet resin by this plant may be an adaptation to attract and trap insects which may in turn provide the plant with nitrogen in a similar way to that employed by plants in the South African genus Roridula.